natie1/PISF/README.md

 # PISF

-PISF is a physics-informed sequence forecasting framework developed for structural response prediction in stall flutter.
+PISF is a prediction framework for stall flutter analysis, consisting of two main modules: an aerodynamic prediction model based on fine-tuning large language models, and a structural response prediction model based on physics-constrained learning.
-Its primary objective is multi-step pitch angle prediction under varying structural parameters and flow conditions.

 ## Overview

-This repository provides the core implementation of a physics-informed Transformer-based framework for structural response forecasting.
+This repository provides the core implementation of the PISF framework for stall flutter prediction.
+The framework is designed to improve both prediction accuracy and physical consistency under limited-data conditions.

-By integrating sequence learning with physics-based residual constraints, the method aims to enhance both predictive accuracy and physical consistency.
+The current framework contains two main modules:

+1. **Aerodynamic Prediction Module**
+   A large-model fine-tuning-based aerodynamic prediction model is developed to forecast unsteady aerodynamic quantities in stall flutter, providing the aerodynamic input for subsequent structural response prediction.

+2. **Structural Response Prediction Module**
+   A physics-constrained structural response prediction model is constructed to perform multi-step pitch angle forecasting under varying structural parameters and flow conditions.

 ## Current Contents

+- Core code for the aerodynamic prediction module
-- Core training code for the physics-informed Transformer
+- Core code for the structural response prediction module
-- Sequence dataset construction
+- Dataset construction and preprocessing
-- Multi-step pitch angle prediction
-- Inference and evaluation functions
+- Model training and inference
-- Physics-residual-based analysis
+- Physics-residual-based evaluation

 ## Research Scope

-The current implementation focuses on pitch angle response prediction in stall flutter problems.
+The current implementation focuses on stall flutter prediction, with particular emphasis on aerodynamic forecasting and pitch angle response prediction.
-It is intended for studying unsteady aeroelastic structural responses across different flow velocities and structural parameter configurations.
+It is intended for studying unsteady aeroelastic behavior under different flow velocities and structural parameter settings.

 ## Notes